hungptit/ioutils/benchmark.md

 #### Find files using given regular expression ####

-This benchmark will try to simulate a refular user workflow i.e match the whole path with the given regular expression instead of matching to the stem only. fast-find command does support this option by default, however, we do need to specify a **--full-path** option so fd can match the whole path.
+This benchmark will try to simulate a regular user workflow i.e match the whole path with the given regular expression instead of matching to the stem only. fast-find command does support this option by default, however, we do need to specify a **--full-path** option so fd can match the whole path. **Note that the gap between fast-find and other commands will be increased with the complexity of the input regular expression pattern.**

 **fd**